 Hanshi began his karate training in the NYPD.
 He continued his training under Sensei Terry Maccarrone- Shihan of the Hegashi Karate Dojo on Long Island, New York.
 He was Senior Instructor at the St. James Dojo for five years.
 Master Ueshiro, wanting a dojo in Manhattan, asked Hanshi to open a dojo in New York City.
 He founded the NYC dojo in 1977, which became the headquarters of Shorin-Ryu Karate USA several years later.
 After ten years, in 1987, Hanshi relocated to Merritt Island, Florida and founded the Okinawan Karate Dojo leaving his senior student David Baker, Kyoshi, to continue operation of the NYC Hombu dojo.

-In 2002 Hanshi continued the propagation of the Shorin-Ryu style in Florida with the founding of the Cocoa Beach Karate Dojo, and in 2004 the Cocoa YMCA Brevard Community College Dojo.
 Over 250 students began their training directly under Hanshi Scaglione and have attained black belt level.
-He continues to work closely with all his black belts, including those who have opened the (18) dojo/clubs on the mainland US, Hawaii, China, and in Israel.
-Among his students are many professionals, doctors, lawyers, military officers, police officers, business executives, artists, writers, housewives, students and children.
+He continues to work closely with all his black belts, including those who have opened the (18) dojo/clubs in the US, China, and Israel.
+Among his students are many professionals, doctors, lawyers, military officers, police officers, business executives, artists, writers, homemakers, students and children.

 Hanshi is Shihan of the Viera, Florida Dojo, which he founded in 2007.